Probability inequalities and tail estimates for metric semigroups: Introduction and main results

 \begin{utheorem} Given $p_0 > 0$, there exist universal constants $c = c(p_0), c' = c'(p_0) > 0$ depending only on $p_0$, such that for all choices of (a) separable abelian metric semigroups $(\G, d_\G)$, (b) finite sequences of independent $\G$-valued random variables $X_1, \dots, X_n$, (c) $q \geqslant p \geqslant p_0$, and (d) $\epsilon \in (-q,\log(16)]$, we have

 Moreover, we may choose

 \end{utheorem}

-Theorem~\ref{Tupq} extends a host of results in the Banach space literature, including by Johnson--Schechtman--Zinn [{\it Ann.~Prob.}~13], Hitczenko [{\it Ann.~Prob.}~22], and Hitczenko and Montgomery-Smith [{\it Ann.~Prob.}~29].
+Theorem~\ref{Tupq} extends a host of results in the Banach space literature, including by Johnson--Schechtman--Zinn~\cite{JSZ}, Hitczenko~\cite{Hi}, and Hitczenko and Montgomery-Smith~\cite{HM}.
 (See also \cite[Theorem 6.20]{LT} and \cite[Proposition 1.4.2]{KW}.)
 Theorem~\ref{Tupq} also yields the correct order of the constants as $q \to \infty$, as discussed by Johnson \textit{et al} in \textit{loc.~cit.}~where they extend previous work on Khinchin's inequality by Rosenthal \cite{Ro}.
 Moreover, all of these results are shown for Banach spaces.
 Theorem~\ref{Tupq} holds additionally for all compact Lie groups, finite abelian groups and lattices, and spaces of labelled and unlabelled graphs.